apioo/fusio-framework/README.md

 This repository contains a starter project to use [Fusio](https://github.com/apioo/fusio) as a framework.
 You can find more general information about Fusio at the [website](https://www.fusio-project.org/) or GitHub [repository](https://github.com/apioo/fusio).

-## ℹ️ About
+## About

 Fusio is an API management tool where you can configure i.e. operations, actions and schemas through the backend.
 Using Fusio as a Framework basically only means that you can place all this configuration in config files and put it under version control so that you can always start and run a fully configured Fusio instance.
 Fusio provides a `deploy` command which reads all configuration files under `resources` and post them to the internal REST API like you would also do through the backend panel.
 This repository contains all configuration files and a demo todo endpoint which shows how you can build a simple endpoint.

-## 🛠️ Installation
+## Installation

 * Run `composer install` to install all required dependencies
 * Enter the correct database credentials at the `.env` file